Which of the following best describes how 'Net Sales' is calculat... | Study Prep in Pearson+

 Identify the components of Gross Sales: Gross Sales refers to the total sales revenue before any deductions.
 It is the starting point for calculating Net Sales.

-Account for Sales Returns and Allowances: Sales Returns are the value of goods returned by customers, and Sales Allowances are reductions in price due to issues like damaged goods.
-These amounts are subtracted from Gross Sales.
+Account for Sales Returns and Allowances: Sales Returns are the refunds given to customers for returned goods, and Allowances are reductions in price due to issues like damaged goods.
+These amounts must be subtracted from Gross Sales.

 Include Sales Discounts: Sales Discounts are reductions in price offered to customers for early payment or other reasons.
-These discounts are also subtracted from Gross Sales.
+These also need to be subtracted from Gross Sales to calculate Net Sales.

-Combine the deductions: The formula for Net Sales is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
-This ensures all relevant deductions are accounted for to arrive at the Net Sales figure.
+Combine the formula: The formula for Net Sales is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
+This ensures all relevant deductions are accounted for in the calculation.

 Watch next